SAP/jenkins-library/documentation/docs/configuration.md

 Splunk gives the ability to analyze any kind of logging information and to visualize the retrieved information in dashboards.
 To do so, we support sending telemetry information as well as logging information in case of a failed step to a Splunk HEC endpoint.

-The following data will be send to the endpoint if activated:
+The following data will be sent to the endpoint if activated:

 * Hashed pipeline URL
 * Hashed Build URL